powerboat9/bombadillo/README.md

 #### Troubleshooting

 If you run `bombadillo` and get `bombadillo: command not found`, try running `make` from within the cloned repository.
-Then try: `./bombadillo`.
-This means that Bombadillo is not being installed to a location in your `PATH`.
+Next, try: `./bombadillo`.
+If this works, it means that the installation was not completed to an area in your `PATH`.

 Please feel free to [open an issue](https://tildegit.org/sloum/bombadillo/issues) if you experience any other issues with the installation.